guilhermeleobas/phoenix/artifact-readme.md

 - **Phoenix**: The optimization implementation;
 - **llvm61**: The binaries of LLVM 6.0.1;
-- **tf**: A list of scripts that will be used to evaluate the optimization proposed;
+- **tf**: A list of scripts that will be used to evaluate the proposed optimization;
 - **tf/Benchs**: The 287 benchmarks used in the experiments of this paper;

 # TF - Testing Framework
-TF contains a set of scripts we use to benchmark the optimization proposed.
+TF contains a set of scripts we use to benchmark the proposed optimization.

 ## List of Benchmarks
 - ASCI_Purple